oguzbilgic/oguzbilgic.github.com/_posts/2013-10-14-bitcoin-is-not-a-virtual-currency.md

 ---
 layout: post
-title: Bitcoin is not a Virtual Curreny
+title: Bitcoin is not a Virtual Currency
 ---

 # Bitcoin is not a Virtual Currency